Amanda Spakowski was selected by the Organized Wisdom Medical Review Board as an Expert in her field!

 Carla offers labour and postpartum support and is a certified HypnoBirthing Practitioner.
 She has taken courses in breastfeeding support, acupressure for doulas, HypnoBirthing Support Techniques for Doulas and adult education.

-As a Mother of two beautiful children, I recognize how wonderful pregnancy and birth truly is and I feel it is an experience that, while sometimes difficult, can be both wonderful and miraculous.
-Being a Registered Massage Therapist and a Doula I am pleased to offer a unique combination of services to my clients.
+As a Mother of two beautiful children, Kristi recognizes how wonderful pregnancy and birth truly is.
+She feels that it is an experience that, while sometimes difficult, can be both wonderful and miraculous.
+Being a Registered Massage Therapist and a Doula Kristi is pleased to offer a unique combination of services to her clients.

-In 2002 I graduated from the Massage Therapy program at Kikkawa College in Toronto and whilst there I focused my studies on Pregnancy Massage as well as other Labour Support Classes.
+In 2002 she graduated from the Massage Therapy program at Kikkawa College in Toronto and while there, focused her studies on Pregnancy Massage as well as other Labour Support Classes.

 - The RMT as a Labor Support Provider,